 We are passionate about helping people reach their full potential in life.
 Since 2009, we have been actively involved with educational charities in India and Africa.
 Closer to home, every member of our team is given paid time out of the office each week to help a local charity.
-Projects range from gardening at a children’s hospice, to teaching for Riding for the Disabled.
-We encourage you to learn more about these three great charities and join us in supporting them.

 Founded in 2008, Shivia is a UK-based charity who run social enterprises and training schemes to help lift the poorest communities out of poverty through employment and additional income.
 To fulfil this mission, they strive to raise £350,000 each year.
 To date, Shivia have helped 8,000 families to rise above the poverty line through micro financing, agricultural technology and training.
 We are firm believers that education goes beyond the classroom, and are proud to support a charity that develops life and business skills.